 With the animation applied and the group still selected, from the Animations Tab, select Trigger, On Click of and select your named shape (Western region in this case).

-Step #3: Setting The Second Animations
+Step #3: Setting the second animation

 With the Appear animation set, you now want to add a second animation – Disappear – to that same group.